-You probably use some programs that did not come installed on your new computer, such as personal finance software, graphics programs, or games.
+You probably use some programs that did not come installed on your new notebook, such as personal finance software, graphics programs, or games.

-Spend some time going through your old computer's Start and Programs menus, making note of any programs you want to install on your new computer.
+Spend some time going through your old computer's Start and Programs menus, making note of any programs you want to install on your new notebook.
 Locate your original program installation CDs and installation guides.
 Your original CDs and guides should contain any serial numbers or product ID keys that may be required for program installation and registration.
 Remember to check the publisher's Web site for important program updates.

-If your new computer comes with a newer version of a program, it is usually better to use the newer version than to reinstall the old one.
+If your new notebook comes with a newer version of a program, it is usually better to use the newer version than to reinstall the old one.

-If you have trouble after installing your old programs, you can restore your computer's previous settings using System Restore.
+If you have trouble after installing your old programs, you can restore your notebook's previous settings using System Restore.

-For more information about restoring your computer's previous settings in Windows XP, click Start, then click Help and Support.
+For more information about restoring your notebook's previous settings in Windows XP, click Start, then click Help and Support.

-Type the keyword System Restore in the HelpSpot Search box Search 2 , then click the arrow.
+Type the keyword System Restore in the Help and Support Search box Search

-Maintaining Your Computer
+Maintaining Your Notebook

-This chapter provides basic information about maintaining your computer hardware and software.
+This chapter provides basic information about maintaining your notebook hardware and software.
 Read this chapter to learn how to:

-- Care for your computer
+- Care for your notebook

-- Create an emergency startup diskette

-- Protect your computer from viruses
+- Protect your notebook from viruses

 - Manage hard drive space

 - Back up files

-- Clean your computer
+- Clean your notebook

-Caring for your computer
+Caring for your notebook